Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 For the presentation of planes and trihedra, the default unit of length is millimeter, and the default value for the representation of axes is 100.
 If you modify these dimensions, you must temporarily recover the object DRAWER.
 From inside it, take the Aspects in which the values for length are stocked (PlaneAspect for the plane, FirstAxisAspect for trihedra), and change these values inside these Aspects.
 Finally, recalculate the presentation.

 @subsubsection occt_1621831385_8103086092222 OBJECTS

 AIS_Shape : 3 visualization modes :

   * mode 0 : Line (default mode)
   * mode 1 : Shading (depending on the type of shape)
   * mode 2 : Bounding Box

-7 maximum selection modes, depending on the complexity of the shape :
+Seven maximum selection modes, depending on the complexity of the shape:
-  *   *  mode 0 : selection of the AIS_Shape
+  * mode 0 : selection of the AIS_Shape
-  *   *  mode 1 : selection of the vertices
+  * mode 1 : selection of the vertices
-  *   *  mode 2 : selection of the edges
+  * mode 2 : selection of the edges
-  *   *  mode 3 : selection of the wires
+  * mode 3 : selection of the wires
-  *   *  mode 4 : selection of the faces
+  * mode 4 : selection of the faces
-  *   *  mode 5 : selection of the shells
+  * mode 5 : selection of the shells
-  *   *  mode 6 : selection of the constituent solids.
+  * mode 6 : selection of the constituent solids.

 AIS_Triangulation: Simple interactive object for displaying triangular mesh contained in Poly_Triangulation container.